Stan Heath

-Stanley Heath III (born December 17, 1964) is an American basketball coach currently serving as the head coach for Eastern Michigan.
-Heath formerly served as head coach at the University of South Florida, the University of Arkansas and Kent State University, the latter of whom he led to the Elite Eight of the 2002 NCAA basketball tournament.
-He led all three programs to at least one NCAA tournament.
+Stanley Heath III (born December 17, 1964) is an American basketball coach who most recently served as the head coach for Eastern Michigan.
+Heath previously served as head coach at the University of South Florida, the University of Arkansas and Kent State University, the latter of whom he led to the Elite Eight of the 2002 NCAA basketball tournament.
+He led all three of these programs to at least one NCAA tournament.

 Background

 Stan Heath graduated from Detroit Catholic Central High School in 1983.
 He was an all-state guard during his time there.
 He went on to earn his bachelor's in social science from Eastern Michigan University in 1988 and his master's in sports administration from Wayne State University in 1993.
 Heath redshirted during his first year at Eastern Michigan before lettering his final three years (1985–1987).

 Heath is married to the former Ramona Webb (whom he met during his junior year at Eastern Michigan) and they have two sons, Jordan and Joshua.